solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 7. Select **Review + create**.
 On the review screen, select **Create**.

-### Provision an Azure Synapse Analytics Workspace
+### Task 5: Provision an Azure Synapse Analytics Workspace

 1. In the [Azure portal](https://portal.azure.com), type in "azure synapse analytics" in the top search menu and then select **Azure Synapse Analytics (workspaces preview)** from the results.